 Incorrect date of birth for the child

-Duplicate Children on the Ledger - If a child care provider discovers that a child is listed more than once on the payment ledger.
-Providers should claim payment for the certificate that has the accurate payment amount for the child.
-The duplicate entry should be listed as
+Duplicate children on the ledger

-absent “A” for correct payment.
+If a child care provider discovers that a child is listed more than once on the payment ledger, providers should claim payment for the certificate that has the accurate payment amount for the child.
+The duplicate entry should be listed as absent “A” for correct payment.

 Source: 45 CFR 98.45; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: October 2021
+Revised: August 2025